Table 12.11 Arithmetic Operators

 Arithmetic operators apply to numbers.
 For other types of

 values, alternative operations may be available.
 For example, to

 add date values, use

 mysql> SELECT 3+5; -> 8

 Unary minus.
 This operator changes the sign of the operand.

 mysql> SELECT 3*5; -> 15 mysql> SELECT 18014398509481984*18014398509481984.0; -> 324518553658426726783156020576256.0 mysql> SELECT 18014398509481984*18014398509481984; -> out-of-range error

 Division by zero produces a

 BIGINTarithmetic only if performed in a context where its result is converted to an integer.

-As of MySQL 5.5.3, if either operand has a noninteger type, the operands are converted to
+If either operand has a noninteger type, the operands are converted to

 DECIMALand divided using